arkits/archit.xyz/content/posts/sba-cli.md

 With the arguments from the command, sba-cli figures out the right REST call to make, parses the response and prints it out - in a more human readable format.

-Please excuse the text rendering on the website; here are [more screenshots of sba-cli in action](https://github.com/arkits/spring-boot-actuator-cli/blob/main/docs/screenshots/README.md)
+Please excuse the text rendering on the blog; here are [some screenshots of sba-cli in action](https://github.com/arkits/spring-boot-actuator-cli/blob/main/docs/screenshots/README.md)

 ### Inventory Management